 Scharffen Berger Chocolate is the star ingredient in this recipe.
 Semi-sweet works well, however, you can use dark chocolate for a bolder flavor.

-Chocolate chunks is not necessary, moreover, if you have a chocolate bar, feel free to chop it in smaller pieces.
+Chocolate chunks are not necessary.
+Moreover, if you have a chocolate bar, feel free to chop it into smaller pieces.

 Notes